salsita/node-pg-migrate/docs/src/migrations/indexes.md

 | `columns`   | `string` or `array[string]` | columns to add to the index with optional operator class and sort |
 | `options`   | `object`                    | Check below for available options                                 |

+Bare hyphenated names such as `a-b` are quoted as column identifiers, including when passed as `[{ name: 'a-b' }]`.
+To index subtraction instead, use `a - b` or `(a-b)` and provide an explicit index name.
+Function calls, JSON expressions, and other supported index expressions retain their existing behavior.

 #### Options

 | Option         | Type                        | Description                                                               |